LunaSare/spring2023-data-science/lectures/Week1_lecture.md

 * Introductions
 * Why are you taking this class?
 What do you expect from it?

-### Pre-class survey:
+### Logistics survey:

-- Take 5 min to complete the survey on this [Google Form]](https://docs.google.com/forms/d/e/1FAIpQLSfXzFNSegtfIuAPTK9LEwSmYKhPk_Fs8GPFXRjia5DNZaJTtg/viewform).
+- Take 5 min to complete the survey on this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfXzFNSegtfIuAPTK9LEwSmYKhPk_Fs8GPFXRjia5DNZaJTtg/viewform).

 ### Syllabus overview